DrAdrianDC/Chemistry-with-Python/When_ML_models-learn_Chemistry/RDKit and Python for AI models/Manipulating molecules with RDKit/README.md

 ## Manipulating molecules with RDKit

+### Overview

-RDKit is an indispensable tool for the manipulation and standardization of chemical data, especially for preparing datasets for training artificial intelligence models.
+**RDKit** is an indispensable tool for the manipulation and standardization of chemical data, especially for preparing datasets for training artificial intelligence models.